 The process for organic certification takes approximately 6-8 weeks (on average) from the time we receive your completed application and certification fee payment.
 This time frame may vary depending on the complexity, location, time of year, and your ability to demonstrate compliance with regulations at the time of inspection.
-To assess your eligibility prior to contacting the VOF office, please refer to our current Certification Guidelines Book.
+To assess your eligibility prior to contacting the VOF office, please refer to our current Certification Guidelines Book on the Guidelines page of this website.

 Step 1 - Application